 Neighborhood bar and restaurants fill up in the evenings, so you'll have your pick of where you'd like to go.
 In downtown, The Flying Saucer is one of the most popular, thanks to its enormous list of craft beers and a drinking club.
 For a down-home cowboy saloon, head to the White Elephant in the Stockyards.
 Party animals should not miss Billy Bob's, an enormous dance hall venue that fits as many as 6,000 people.

-Caution: Get to your favorite watering hole early to get a good seat for live music.
+Hot Tips: Get to your favorite watering hole early to get a good seat for live music.

 Hot Tips: The Flying Saucer has trivia on Tuesday nights.